pretorh/lfs-notes/steps/6-install.md

 Remove static libs, documentation and strip debug symbols.
 See `scripts/6/cleanup/remove-files-strip.sh`

+Backup the temp system, see `scripts/6/cleanup/backup.sh`.
+Note that this saves 2 archives (root and sources split) to `/tmp`

 ## deprecated/old notes from pre 10.0 book

 ### Part 1